-46 East 14th Street,
+46 E. 14th Street,

-No one has favorited this theater yet
+1 person favorited this theater

-The Crystal Hall was a small Union Square movie house located on East Fourteenth Street between Broadway and University Place.
+The Crystal Hall was a small Union Square movie house located on E. 14th Street between Broadway and University Place.
 Most interestingly, the Hall began life as a penny arcade opened in 1903 by future founder of Paramount Pictures, Adolph Zukor and his partners Morris Kahn and Mitchell Mark.
 Operating as The Automatic Vaudeville Company, the arcade featured a variety of amusements including penny-operated peeps, phonographs with individual listening devices, stationary bicycles, punching bags and a basement shooting gallery.
 The movie theater was installed several years later on the floor above the arcade and was reportedly reached by a glass staircase behind which water cascaded over colored lights.
 Admission for viewing the two-reel “flickers” was five cents.

 With financial backing from burgeoning theater impresario Marcus Loew, the partners would go on to open similar operations in Boston, Philadelphia and Newark.
 Zukor himself would join Loew’s company to build a chain of some two dozen nickelodeons and theaters before the two men parted ways in 1912.
 Zukor would go on to introduce feature length films to American audiences and build his own chain of magnificent movie houses, including his flagship Paramount Theater in Times Square.